Coronavirus Safety in the Classroom and Laboratory

 The Covid-19 pandemic has significantly impacted how lecture and laboratory sessions shall be conducted.
 To that end, students are expected to abide by all safety and health policies implemented by the University’s Office of Environmental and Occupational Health and Safety as well as all applicable local, state, and federal mandates.
 For further information, students are most strongly encouraged visit the YSU’s Coronavirus Information web page.

 Everyone at YSU is encouraged to adhere to these guides to help ensure the safest environment possible.
 Therefore, in addition to YSU’s Coronavirus Information web page, students are also strongly urged to visit the following web pages:

 Students are expected to know, understand, and follow all safety policies, especially those being implemented this semester as part of Covid-19 protections.
 The following rules/procedures are in addition to those normally implemented during the semester and, in particular, expand upon those that already exist for the laboratory component of the course.

 Entering and Exiting the Classroom/Laboratory.
 Students should enter the lecture hall, Ward Beecher Science Hall, Room 3022 (auditorium), in as socially distant means as possible through the door leading from the 3rd floor lobby area.
 When the weather is agreeable, students shall exit the classroom single row by single row through the doors at the front of the auditorium.
-If possible, please do not exit through the backdoor of the auditorium.
+If possible, please, when practical, do not exit through the backdoor of the auditorium.